'My 140-mile Ironman four years after back break'

 "He'd say 'today, we're doing walking to the shops".

-She will be on Tenby's North Beach for the 06:55 BST start with athletes from 35 different countries for Wales' biggest triathlon.
+She was on Tenby's North Beach for the 06:55 BST start with athletes from 35 different countries for Wales' biggest triathlon.

+The men's event was won in eight hours 48 minutes by Frenchman Arnaud Guilloux.

+British athlete Simone Mitchell won the women's race in 9:51:52 - a course record.

 It has taken 14 months to train for the hilly event that is considered one of the toughest courses in the world.